Rust-GCC/gccrs/gcc/config/aarch64/thunderx3t110.md

 ; necessarily accurate (because insns are split into uops, and those ; may be issued out-of-order).

-; the LDP/LDNP imm-offset S/D/Q suppplies the first arg with latency 4
+; the LDP/LDNP imm-offset S/D/Q supplies the first arg with latency 4
 ; and the 2nd at 5 (Q form) or 8 (S/D form).
 Can this be modeled?
 These ;forms, as documented, do not use the I0/I1/I2 units (no I3), but the ; other LDP ones do.